dormicha/gensis/README.md

 cd to the desired module directory

-add your own data to var.tf file
+add your own data to var.tf,gensis.html,information.html files

 run the following commands: